tmnd1991/docker-phoenix-secure/README.md

 This image is very useful for Hadoop engineers that work with Apache Phoenix and HBase who want to have a real world scenario with highly secured Hadoop clusters in order to test their code locally to prevent the need of deploying it to remote servers.

+The Docker image is also available on [Docker Hub](https://hub.docker.com/r/knappek/phoenix-secure/).

 Versions
 --------